anrosent/rct/README.md

 ## Stateful Components

 React 16.8 brought us [Hooks](https://reactjs.org/docs/hooks-intro.html), which let you access the all the rich state and lifecycle APIs from functional components.
-This greatly improves the ergonomics for developers looking to build stateful React apps in idiomatic Clojure. `rct` provides wrappers to some of these in `rct.hooks`.
+This greatly improves the ergonomics for developers looking to build stateful React apps in idiomatic ClojureScript. `rct` provides wrappers to some of these in `rct.hooks`.

 ## Examples